 - The assessments of all examinations of the master’s courses, including extra courses, are satisfactory (‘Vr’, ‘V’ or ≥6);

 - A mark of 6 is gained not more than once in the programme (extra courses are not counted);

 - The master’s examination should have been taken within the nominal study time, augmented where applicable with recognised awards for graduation support, with a maximum over-run of two years.
 The nominal time is two years for BSc’s or two years plus the extent of the premaster’s courses less the exemptions within the master’s programme for HBO-bachelors).

 If these conditions are not completely satisfied, the chairman of the Graduation Committee of the student involved can still submit a proposal to the Examination Committee for the award of the designation ‘with distinction’.
 This Examination Committee makes a decision.

-Bachelors from a university of professional education (‘hogeschool’)
+Bachelors from a University of Applied Sciences (‘hogeschool’)